Sixth Avenue (between Grant Street and Ross Street)

 New bus shelters being erected at Steel Plaza Station

-Last year, the contractor installed new water and drainage infrastructure, new roadway, new expanded sidewalk, new curb and accessible ramps.
+Last year, the contractor installed new water and drainage infrastructure, new roadway, expanded sidewalk, new curb and accessible ramps.
 In addition, electrical crews ran conduit that will supply power to the new bus shelters and new traffic signals.

 Get updates in your mailbox